Man ‘snapped’ before killing 4 people found in Wisconsin cornfield, prosecutors allege

 “Literally there aren’t any words,” she said.
 “My mind is struggling to comprehend how a human being can drive around for upward of seven hours with four corpses.”

-Foreman, who had told The Post that she hoped police would “find the SOB who did this,” said she has also found it difficult to process how McWright allegedly assisted his son.
+Loyace Foreman, who had told The Post that she hoped police would “find the SOB who did this,” said she has also found it difficult to process how McWright allegedly assisted his son.

 She added, “While I understand family loyalty and the instinct to protect our children … I can never understand how a parent could choose to participate in the destruction of so many lives.”